ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 ~~~~~~~~~~~~~

 This is similar to the first step, this time however we will reverse the process
-and copy the files from the local filesystem and to the database cluster.
+and copy the files from the local filesystem to the database cluster.

 Again it is performed using the ``bin/php/clusterize.php`` script.